Krande/condapackaging/src/minimal/conda/README.md

 IfcOpenShell
 ============

+Bump this

 IfcOpenShell is an open source ([LGPL]) software library for working with Industry Foundation Classes ([IFC]).
 Complete parsing support is provided for [IFC2x3 TC1], [IFC4 Add2 TC1], IFC4x1, IFC4x3, and IFC4x3.
 Extensive geometric support is implemented for the IFC releases [IFC2x3 TC1] and [IFC4 Add2 TC1].
 Extending with support for arbitrary IFC schemas is possible at compile-time when using C++ and at run-time when using Python.

 In addition to a C++ and Python API, IfcOpenShell comes with an ecosystem of tools, notably including IfcConvert (an application to convert IFC models to other formats), the BlenderBIM Add-on (an add-on to Blender providing a graphical IFC authoring platform), and many other libraries, CLI apps, and more.
 Support is also provided for auxiliary standards such as BCF and IDS.